ARE YOU THINKING OF STAYING AT CITIZENM ROTTERDAM?

-A recent trip to the Netherlands gave me the chance to stay in the citizenM Rotterdam Hotel.
-Here’s my review of this stay.
+A trip to the Netherlands gave me the chance to stay in the citizenM Rotterdam Hotel.
+I spill the beans in this hotel review.

-We are off to a great start. citizenM’s 151-room hotel is in an excellent location adjacent to Rotterdam’s Old Harbour (Oude Haven) and the iconic cube houses.
-Rotterdam Blaak station with mainline trains, metro and tram connections is a less than five minutes walk.
+citizenM’s 151-room hotel is in an excellent location adjacent to Rotterdam’s Old Harbour (Oude Haven) and the iconic cube houses.
+Rotterdam Blaak station with mainline trains, metro and tram connections is less than five minutes walk.

-Some may call this room compact.
+Some may consider this room compact.
 At a mere 151 sq ft, others will find it a little too claustrophobic.
-It reminded me of a cabin on a cruise ship, albeit with less square footage.
+It reminded me of a cabin on a cruise ship.

 citizenM’s room had an unusual design.
 The sink was in the room itself, not in the bathroom.

-The large king size bed had decent linen and was very comfortable.
+The large king-size bed had decent linen and was very comfortable.
 However, as it was pushed up against the window, it was accessible from one side only.
-Not a problem for a solo traveller like me, but not great for couples sharing.
+Not a problem for a solo traveller like me, but not ideal for couples sharing.

 citizenM hotels embrace smart technology.
 Room controls are operated by an iPad anchored in a docking station at the bedside.
 This controls lighting, air-conditioning, blackout blinds, curtains and the TV.